craigbarnes/dte/docs/dterc.md

 window will be an additional view of the current buffer.

 `-b`
-:   Add new window before current instead of after
+:   Insert the new window before (instead of after) the current window

 `-g`
 :   Perform [`glob`] expansion on _filename_